lsandini/cgmsim/README.md

 1) Downloading the simulator

-Log into your Ubuntu computer in terminal, change to the folder where you want to install the sim by typing: cd YOURFOLDER, and then run this command : git clone git://github.com/lsandini/cgmsim-2.git
+Log into your Ubuntu computer in terminal, and then run this command : git clone git://github.com/lsandini/cgmsim-2.git

-That's it, the folder should be populated.
+That's it.
+A folder called cgmsim-2 has been made and all the needed files are in there.

 2) Installing dependencies